bartpio/AWSLambdaSharpTemplatePartialBatch/README.md

  - `BatchCompletedAsync` is called after all messages in a batch have been processed.

 `MessageReceivedAsync`, `PartialBatchItemFailureAsync`, and `MessageCompletedAsync` may be called from various threads simultaneously, when parallel execution is enabled.

+## Manual Batch Processing

+When processing an entire batch at once is desired, use interfaces and extension methods in the `Kralizek.Lambda.PartialBatch.ManualBatch` namespace.
+Build an implementation of `Kralizek.Lambda.PartialBatch.ManualBatch.IMessageHandler` that receives a list of messages, and returns the indices of succesfully processed messages.
+Provide its type to the `UsePartialBatchQueueMessageHandler` extension method.
+The library will return the identifiers of messages *not* succesfully processed to AWS.